-- Understanding how to convert fractions to equivalent decimals and percentages to solve real-world problems.
+- Convert fractions to equivalent decimals and percentages to solve real-world problems.

-Time required: 10 minutes, plus additional time for worksheets
+Time required: 20 minutes, plus additional time for worksheet(s)

-- Students need to know that fractions, decimals, and percents are all ways of expressing parts of a whole.
+- Remind students that fractions, decimals, and percentages are all ways of expressing parts of a whole.
 Start a basic review lesson by drawing a square on the board.

-- Draw a line vertically through the center of the square.
+- Draw a line vertically through the center of the square drawing.
 Ask students what fractions you have drawn.
-[The answer is a 1/2 and a 1/2.]
+[The answer is 1/2 and 1/2.]
 Write an equation on the board showing how two halves added together equal a whole.
 [1/2 + 1/2 = 2/2 or 1]

 - Draw another line horizontally through the square, cutting it in half again.
 Ask students to describe one of the 4 equal pieces as a fraction [1/4], as a decimal [0.25], and as a percent [25%].
 Then draw two lines diagonally through the center of the square to create 8 equal pieces.
 Ask students to describe each piece as a fraction [1/8], a decimal [0.125], and a percent [12.5%].

-- Tell students that some fractions are not as easy to convert into decimals and percents.
-For example, draw an empty box again and divide into 3 equal bars.
+- Tell students that some fractions are not as easy to convert into decimals and percentages.
+For example, draw an empty box again and divide it into 3 equal bars.
 Ask students to describe a piece as a fraction [1/3].
-Now ask them to show the piece as a decimal and as a percent.
-The answer is 1 ÷ 3 = 0.3 to infinity or 33.3% to infinity.
-A line drawn over the top of a number means the number continues infinitely.
+Now ask them to show the piece as a decimal and as a percentage.
+The answer is 1 ÷ 3 = 0.3 or 33.3%.
+Explain that a line drawn over the top of a number means the digit repeats infinitely.

 REAL-WORLD MATH EXTENSIONS

 - Ask students if they can think of professions that involve math.
 Discuss with students what an actuary is.
-Actuaries use statistics in their job to calculate risks for many different industries, and they look at data in terms of fractions, decimals, and percents.
-If you ever take an exam to become an actuary, you’ll see that the test is full of fractions, decimals, and percents.
-Actuaries also use ratios and proportions in predicting likelihood of events.
-For example, by analyzing past experience, an insurance company believes that 1 in every 20 drivers will have an accident in a given year.
-If they insure 10,000 drivers this year, the insurance company can put aside money to pay for 500 accidents.
-The proportion is 1/20 = 500/10,000.
+Actuaries use statistics in their job to calculate risks for many different industries, and they look at data in terms of fractions, decimals, and percentages.
+Actuaries also use ratios and proportions in predicting the likelihood of events.
+For example, by analyzing past experience, an insurance company determines that 1 in every 20 drivers will have an accident in a given year.
+If they insure 10,000 drivers this year, the insurance company can plan ahead and put aside money to pay for 500 accidents (based on the proportion 1/20 = 500/10,000).

-- The Series of Unfortunate Events books contain types of events actuaries may estimate the likelihood of occurring.
+- The Series of Unfortunate Events books contain types of events for which actuaries may estimate the likelihood of occurring.
 For example, they may find that 1/3 of all skiers have accidents.
 Or that 40% of all skydivers injure their feet.
 Or 0.20 of all residents in a Kansas town have experienced tornado damage.
-Can you think of other events actuaries may analyze?
+Can you think of other events actuaries might analyze?